bcampbell/tb-notes/imap_copymessages.md

 3. use BuildIdsAndKeyArray() to generate a UID range string (messageIds) from the src message keys (which really are UIDs)
 4. disable message count notifications on dest folder
 5. For each src message:
-  1. Get or create offline op in the sourceDB (message might already be the subject of some offline operation!)
+  1. Create a offline op in the sourceDB - kMsgMoved for move ops, kMsgCopy for copies.
   2. Set the nsMsgFolderFlags::OfflineEvents flag on the source folder.
-  3. Jump through hoops to handle case of message being the result of an offline move... (glossing over that case here).
+  3. Jump through hoops to handle case of message already being represented by an offline op (glossing over that case here).
   4. Add the destination folder to the offline op.
   5. Create a new msgHdr in the dest DB, using `CopyHdrFromExisingHdr()` to copy the hdr in the src DB (addHdrToDB is true).
+Generates a fake msgKey for the new message.
   6. Set the `pseudoHdr` property upon the dest msgHdr.
   7. If there's an offline copy of the full message in the messageStore, copy it.
      Else just mark the message as "not offline" (`database->MarkOffline(key,false);`)
-  8. Get or create offline op in dest DB, adding the src folder and src msgKey.
+  8. Create a kMoveResult offline op in the dest DB (the op holds the src folder uri and src msgKey).
+ODDNESS: It appears to do this even for copy operations?
 6. reenable message count notifications on dest folder
 7. Create an `nsImapOfflineTxn` object to represent the copy (`addHdrMsgTxn`).
    Txn type is nsIMsgOfflineImapOperation::kAddedHeader.